Emergency Alert Broadcast Automation

 - Onboard analog stereo 1/8” mini output.
 Audio present only when a valid alert is being broadcast.

-- GPIO trigger reverses DTR voltage RS232, switching an external relay when an alert message is played.
+- GPIO trigger reverses DTR voltage with RS232.
+Can be used to switch an external relay when an alert message is played.

 - BARIX Exstreamer at radio transmitter uses a priority port for incoming stream of emergency message